-1. Correspondence of an Information Only Nature -Correspondence which is purely of an informational nature and which does not require a response or action should not be placed on the Council Meeting Agenda by the City Clerk, but rather transmitted to the Councilmembers in their weekly informational packet.
+1. Correspondence of an Information Only Nature -Correspondence which is purely of an informational nature and which does not require a response or action should not be placed on the Council meeting agenda by the City Clerk, but rather transmitted to the Councilmembers in the normal course of daily business.

-2. Routine Requests - Items of a routine nature (minor complaints, routine requests, referrals, etc.) shall be placed by the Clerk on the agenda under the Written Correspondence - Routi ne Section of the consent calendar.
-A brief staff memorandum should accompany each letter explaining the request and recommending a course of action.
+2. Routine Requests - Items of a routine nature (minor complaints, routine requests, referrals, etc.) shall be answered by staff.
+Routine requests and staff responses shall be transmitted to the Councilmembers in the normal course of daily business.

-3. Significant Correspondence - Written correspondence which obviously requires some Council discussion, is of a policy nature or for which a non-routine official action or response is required, shall be placed by the Clerk on the regular Council agenda, either under New Business or if appropriate, under Unfinished Business, and shall be accompanied by staff report as are all other agenda items.
+3. Significant Correspondence - Correspondence that requires policy decision or approval by Council shall be placed by the Clerk on the regular Council agenda, either under New Business or if appropriate, under Unfinished Business, and shall be accompanied by staff report as are all other agenda items.
+Direct replies may be made by the City Manager if policy matters are not involved or the Council has previously provided policy direction.
+Replies shall be transmitted to the Councilmembers in the normal course of daily business.

-4. Correspondence Directly Relating to Quasi-Judicial Hearing Matters - All such correspondence when so identified by the City Clerk shall be listed by name and reference to hearing matter on the consent agenda under the item Written Correspondence Relating to Quasi-Judicial Matters.
+4. Correspondence Directly Relating to Quasi-Judicial Hearing Matters - All such correspondence when so identified by the City Clerk shall be listed by name and reference to hearing matter on the Consent agenda under the item Written Correspondence relating to quasi-judicial matters.
 Copies of such correspondence shall not then be included within the agenda materials, but shall be placed in a City Council communication holding file, or directly into the appropriate hearing file, so that they will be circulated to City Councilmembers at the time that the matter comes before the City Council for its quasi-judicial consideration, and as a part of the hearing record for that matter.
 The City Clerk shall also advise the sender of each such letter, that the letter will be coming to the attention of the City Council at the time that the subject matter of the letter comes before the Council in ordinary hearing course.